bobmonsour/11tybundle.dev/src/posts/11ty-bundle-6.md

 ## Built with Eleventy

 Just a handful of the many sites built with Eleventy are listed below.
 One has already shown up in the blog post section of an earlier issue, but it's worth a second look because it's so awesome.
 That would be Grease.
-It's actually a website starter.
+It's a website starter.
 I plan to add a set of links to some of the more recent starters in coming issues.

 {% include 'partials/bundlesites.njk' %}